trampgeek/moodle-qtype_coderunner/README.md

 template grading" option.
 In this mode the per-test template is not used.
 The combinator template is passed to the Twig template engine and the output program is executed in the usual way.
-Its output must now be a JSON-encoded object with two mandatory attributes: a 'fraction' in the range 0 - 1, which specifies the fractional mark awarded to the question, and a 'feedback_html' that fully defines the specific feedback to be presented to the student in place of the normal results table.
+Its output must now be a JSON-encoded object with two mandatory attributes: a *fraction* in the range 0 - 1, which specifies the fractional mark awarded to the question, and a *feedback_html* that fully defines the specific feedback to be presented to the student in place of the normal results table.
 It might still be a table, but any other HTML-supported output is possible such as paragraphs of text, canvases or SVG graphics.
 The *result_columns* field from the